UtrechtUniversity/irods-consistency-check/README.md

 ```

-You need to supply either a resource, a vault path or a data object list.
+You need to supply either a resource, a vault path, a data object list, the --all-local-resources option
+or the --all-local-vaults option.

 The FQDN (fully qualified domain name) defaults to the FQDN of the current machine.

 When composable resources are used, the ichk command will scan for leaf resources starting from the given resource.

 ## Output